BTW25-Data-Science-Challenge/Data/README.md

-# Data
+# This Repo
-All data goes here, split into respective domains.
+All data goes here, split into respective domains, as well as data priorities and inter-group logs.

 # Data format
 - output format